Orchesty/orchesty/docusaurus/documentation/docs/tutorials/scheduled-process.md

 ## Starting

 Now that we have saved and run the topology, we can see the time of the next process execution in the upper right corner.
-To abort the process, just deactivate it with the **disable** button.
+To abort the process, deactivate it with the **disable** button.

 ![Next run](/img/tutorial/cron/next-run.svg "Next run")